helloabunai/ScaleHD/src/docs/index.rst

  * The project page on the Python package index is at https://pypi.python.org/pypi/ScaleHD.
  * If you use ScaleHD in a study, please cite ((unpublished at the moment -- writing paper ha ha ha)).

-Development is undertaken at the University of Glasgow, Scotland, and is funded by the Cure Huntington Disease Foundation (CHDI): http://www.chdifoundation.org/
+Development is undertaken at the University of Glasgow, Scotland, and is funded by the CHDI Foundation: http://www.chdifoundation.org/

 .. _noteworthy-features: